On the Principle of Equivalence: Geometric Restrictions from the Principle of Equivalence

-called Autoparallel Equation; it is clear that in the spurious term because of the presence of the symmetric tensor $u^{\rho}u^{\alpha}$ only the symmetric part of the connection is selected, and this equation reduces to
+called Autoparallel Equation, describing the straightest trajectory between two given points, and in which it is clear that in the spurious term because of the presence of the symmetric tensor $u^{\rho}u^{\alpha}$ only the symmetric part of the connection is selected; this equation reduces to

-called Geodesic Equation: thus the straightest and the shortest trajectories coincide.
-Otherwise said, torsion does not affect the motion of bodies governed by Newton's Law, and because Newton's Law rules over the dynamics of bodies in macroscopic situations, we can conclude that torsional degrees of freedom have no role in macroscopic situations.

-Now, it is interesting to consider that in \cite{we}, Weinberg shows that torsion has to vanish, because he derives the torsionless theory of gravitation as the most general theory, starting from Newton's Law, beside the Principle of Equivalence; this could at first give rise to the belief that torsion is equal to zero, but a more careful analysis shows that torsion vanishes in this theory of gravitation precisely because it is based on Newton's Law other than the Principle of Equivalence itself, and because Newton's Law is substantially macroscopic, then we can conclude that in this book the author proves that torsion is zero in macroscopic situations only.
-Besides, in the mentioned textbook, the authors's point of view is motivated by having a theory of gravity that may eventually be compatible with principles of the microscopic domain whereas it is in terms of macroscopic physics that his discussion is entirely outlined.

-This may be the reason for which also in the other mentioned textbooks \cite{m-t-w} and \cite{wa}, Misner, Thorne and Wheeler and Wald still consider torsion to be absent, namely, torsion is not needed precisely because physical laws of macroscopic validity are considered.
+called Geodesic Equation, describing the shortest trajectory between two given points, as in the torsionless case.
+So the motion of material bodies governed by Newton's Law is not affected by a completely antisymmetric torsion: as Newton's Law governs the dynamics of material bodies in macroscopic situations then in macroscopic situations torsional degrees of freedom are lost.
+It is interesting to consider that in \cite{we} Weinberg starts from Newton's Law to show that torsion vanishes in the most general theory of gravitation; this could make one believe that torsion is equal to zero, but careful analyses show that it is precisely because it is based on Newton's Law that torsion vanishes in this approach, and since Newton's Law is substantially macroscopic then we conclude that in this book the author proves that in macroscopic situations torsion is equal to zero, which is what is to be expected.
+In \cite{we} Weinberg follows the approach motivated by having a theory of gravity that may be compatible with principles of the microscopic domain whereas it is in terms of macroscopic physics that his discussion is entirely outlined, which is the reason for which also in other textbooks like \cite{m-t-w} and \cite{wa} Misner, Thorne and Wheeler and Wald still consider torsion to be absent, that is torsion is not needed precisely because physical laws of macroscopic validity alone are considered, which is expected and well-known.
+Thus the vanishing of torsion cannot be obtained when also microscopic domains are considered in the physical picture.

-Gravity is considerably weak with respect to all other physical forces, and this fact may well let us forget about gravity without being too concerned for practical problems; but theoretically this would mean neglecting one of the forces of nature, and no matter how weak it might be, this would not be the most general situation, and thus fundamentally unacceptable.

-Thus, it should be clear that in general Cartan torsion tensor does not vanish, but on the other hand it is clear that the completely antisymmetric Cartan torsion tensor is the most general form of the most general tensor that can be in the most general connection, still permitting the symmetric part of the connection to represent gravity as required by Weyl theorem, realizing the physical meaning of the Equivalence Principle.